-Drivers delivering and picking up equipment may have multiple locations, encounter traffic and may be late.
+Drivers delivering and picking up equipment may have multiple locations, encounter traffic and may be running late.
 Please be patient.
 If the kettle and bell is not delivered within 10 or 15 minutes of your shift start time, please call the contact number listed on the Kettle Stand.

 What do I do with the kettle when I am finished?

 The kettle is securely locked onto the stand, and only Salvation Army staff may remove the kettle.
-If the next ringer has arrived, give the bell to that person so that he/she may start the next shift.
+If the next bell ringer has arrived, simply give the bell to that person so that he/she may start the next shift.
 If no one has come to replace you or collect the equipment, place the bell in the Kettle Stand Holder, and you may leave.
 Volunteers are not responsible for “standing guard” over the kettle once their shift is finished.